drivet/website/content/blog/technical/theremin-build.md

 I made it sound like all you had to do was plug it in, connect up some speakers and start playing but sadly it's not quite that simple.

-For one thing, proper grounding is cruicial.
-Given that the player is actually part of the circuit (forming one half of a capacitor, the other half being the antennae), the instrument simply won't unless both the player and the instrument are conected to ground.
+For one thing, proper grounding is crucial.
+Given that the player is actually part of the circuit (forming one half of a capacitor, the other half being the antennae), the instrument simply won't unless both the player and the instrument are connected to ground.
 Luckily, the board comes with a grounding pad, which I connected to a makeshift copper wire bracelet via alligator clips.